eins78/Bachelor/Manual/4-Output.markdown

 - it is just HTML, go upload it onto some host

 - self-contained: assets go inside
-    - good for outside of web: email, downloads, mobile devices, usb sticks etc
+    - good for outside of web: email, downloads, mobile devices, USB sticks etc
     - can be turned off if it is just for web (caching!)
       `{ "selfContained": false }`